 It is not a question of ignoring what is going on in research circles, but of highlighting everything that still needs to be done in an area in which more concerted, better efforts are needed.
 Triangulation methods must be applied to work in the field of social pedagogy, integrating both quantitative and qualitative methods at all levels.

 Not only must a plural holistic method be used, but it is time to banish the idea or dogma firmly rooted in some sectors of this discipline that only qualitative methods should be used (Denzin & Lincoln, 2013).
 This is a misconception that would only hinder the consolidation of social pedagogy.
+In this context of methodological plurality, of combination of different sources, techniques and quantitative and qualitative methodological approaches it is important to point out a few points.
+First, we should banish reductionist approaches that tend to exclusively focus on quantitative or qualitative approaches; as social pedagogy needs, by its own nature and characteristics both approaches.
+In second place it is important to highlight the lack of rigour of some research using qualitative methodologies; this methodology needs rigour, a serious methodological training, an appropriate treatment of the data and well-founded conclusions, going further than intuitions or perceptions lacking evidence.

-Some years ago, at a talk presented International Symposium on Educational Sociology, educational sociologist Bill Williamson posed the following question in a perhaps rather naïve way: what is the knowledge gained from research into educational sociology or any other educational discipline actually for?
+Some years ago, at a talk presented in an International Symposium on Educational Sociology, educational sociologist Bill Williamson (1992) posed the following question in a perhaps rather naïve way: what is the knowledge gained from research into educational sociology or any other educational discipline actually for?
 Or, to put it another way, who are research studies in the field of education for?
 What purpose do they serve?

 Following the same line of thinking but with social pedagogy as our basis, we can, in turn, pose the following questions: who chooses the subjects of research in this field?
 How are they chosen?
 What are their goals?
 For whom are they conducted?
 The answers to these questions are not easy: researchers, politicians, professional associations, private bodies, or international, national or regional public bodies?
 If a study is made of the evolution of research in the field of social pedagogy, a series of points for consideration must be taken into account: why has more emphasis been placed on social maladjustment than other issues unrelated to social exclusion?
 Why have school-related issues received so little attention in this discipline?
 Why are studies of assessment practices in social education so inconsistent?
 Why have research results in the field of social education had little relevance on the definition of policies in related areas?
 Why have studies on assessment processes in social education not been taken further?
 Why are studies on the subject of maladjusted minors more common than studies on adult education?